 • When you detect suspicious activity — for instance, a library item was accessed by a user who shouldn’t be able to view it — it’ll take you hours to investigate how the user inherited permissions to do it.

 • The SharePoint audit trail takes up a great deal of space, so you need to configure audit log trimming, which erases old data to free up space for new data.
 As a result, important audit data could be erased forever.
 SharePoint Online has a fixed retention policy of 90 days, so you will have to back up event logs manually.

 Netwrix Auditor for SharePoint tracks user activity by collecting data not only from SharePoint change logs and access audit logging, but also from other independent sources.
 Then it analyzes the collected data and provides you with actionable intelligence so you can quickly detect and block emerging threats to proactively secure your critical assets.
 The solution brings complete visibility into your SharePoint environment by delivering all the important detail about read events and changes across your farm configuration, site collections, such as changes to sites, lists, list items, site settings, permissions and more.

-The benefits go far beyond what native audit log reports have to offer:
+The benefits go far beyond what native audit log reports and alerts have to offer: